-North American Spine offers a unique approach to the lumbar DND – the AccuraScope procedure.
-In the AccuraScope procedure, a physician inserts a thin endoscope into the spinal canal, which allows the physician to maneuver to multiple areas of the spine, confirm the initial diagnosis and MRI report, and treat the area all in one short outpatient procedure.
-Please visit our dedicated AccuraScope section to view an animation of the procedure, read published medical research about the approach, and review patient testimonials.
+North American Spine offers a unique approach to the lumbar DND, in which a physician inserts a thin endoscope into the spinal canal, which allows the physician to maneuver to multiple areas of the spine, confirm the initial diagnosis and MRI report, and treat the area all in one short outpatient procedure.
+Please visit our dedicated Procedure section to view an animation of the procedure, read published medical research about the approach, and review patient testimonials.

 Below you can find general information about a lumbar discectomy and lumbar DND.

 A disc and neural decompression (D.N.D.) is a modern surgical technique designed to produce minimal damage and provide maximum ease in the treatment of a variety of common lower back problems, including herniated spinal discs and a narrowing of the spinal column called stenosis.
 The procedure has several advantages over other common spinal surgeries.

 Herniated discs and spinal stenosis can damage your health by putting abnormal pressure on your spinal cord or spinal nerves and triggering symptoms that include pain and harmful alterations in the sensory information relayed to your brain.
 You can develop these problems at any point in your spine, and they commonly appear in the lower back (lumbar spine).
 Some people only have one form of spinal damage, or only experience problems at a single location within the spinal column.
 However, others have multiple forms of damage, or develop damage at multiple locations.